eslint/eslint/docs/maintainer-guide/pullrequests.md

 1. A documentation change
 1. A bug fix (for either rules or core)
 1. A dependency upgrade
-1. Related to the build system
+1. Related to the build tool
 1. A chore

 In addition, committers may merge any non-breaking pull request if it has been approved by at least one TSC member.